 Ashinomaki Onsen Station is one of the one train stations in Japan to have a feline station master!
 He finishes work at 4pm, so be sure to get there before then, and (if you can) check with him in advance to make sure he hasn’t changed his working hours recently!

-Reach Ashinomaki Onsen from To-no-hetsuri by car in 22 minutes, or take the Aizu Tetsudo train for approximately 35 minutes.
+Reach Ashinomaki Onsen from To-no-hetsuri by car in just over 20 minutes.

 4. Aizu Wakamatsu